App Store Page Checklist Before Running Apple Search Ads

 Fix the leak closest to the metric, not the metric that is easiest to change.

-How AppSprint ASO helps
+How AppSprint helps

-AppSprint ASO is built for the app founder workflow around App Store search: research keywords, compare competitors, update metadata, manage Apple Search Ads, and connect revenue so paid search decisions are tied to what actually pays back.
+AppSprint is built for the app founder workflow around App Store search: research keywords, compare competitors, update metadata, manage Apple Search Ads, and connect revenue so paid search decisions are tied to what actually pays back.

 Research, analyze, optimize